Tuscan red: History

 The first recorded use of Tuscan red as a color name in English was in the early 1800s (exact date uncertain).

 The color was popular in the late 19th century but non-standardized.
-It became the ‘signature color’ of the Pennsylvania Railroad, which instituted specifications for its formulation.
-Before the 1880s, pigments extracted from Brazil wood were used in its manufacture, but these proved inadequate in terms of hiding power and stability.
+The Pennsylvania Railroad adopted dark red passenger car paint in the 1870s, in part because the darker color masked soot from bituminous coal smoke better than the lighter finishes.
+By the 1880s, the railroad had standardized a rich maroon known as ‘Tuscan red’, which later became the signature color for their passenger equipment and diesel locomotives.
+Before the 1880s, pigments extracted from brazilwood were used in its manufacture, but these proved inadequate in terms of hiding power and stability.

 A 1917 US National Bureau of Standards circular describes it as based on Indian red, a variety of iron oxide red.
 The color was then modified by treatment with an alizarin lake pigment.
 The pigment's stability lent itself to hard use in applications such as rail cars, steam pipes, radiators, and machinery.
 Lower-cost imitations were made without iron oxides by using gypsum or whiting as a base and adding aniline dyes.

 Variations

 The traditional color Tuscan red is shown above.
 The lighter tones of Tuscan red tend toward tan and beige.
 The darker tones of Tuscan red tend toward purplish tones.
 These purplish tones of Tuscan red are exemplified by the color deep Tuscan red, shown below.